pydicom/deid/docs/_docs/examples/func-replace.md

 (0020, 0052) Frame of Reference UID              UI: frameofreferenceuid-1.2.826.0.1.3680043.10.188.3138524385829221974514732538424409758
 ```

 That's it!
 If you need any help, please open an issue.
+If you think there is a function that could be added
+to be provided [for all users](https://pydicom.github.io/deid/user-docs/recipe-funcs/) please also open an issue.
 Full code for the
 example above is [available here](https://github.com/pydicom/deid/tree/master/examples/dicom/header-manipulation).